Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-I think he's going to go down as a Philly legend for sure. you know he He's done this at the world stage. and Philadelphia, as a person who follows boxing history and really dives into it, I think that is the premier fighting town across the actual globe.
+I think he's going to go down as a Philly legend for sure. you know and He's done this at the world stage. and Philadelphia, as a person who follows boxing history and really dives into it, I think that is the premier fighting town across the actual globe.

 00:10:33